back search

 While it's common to experience muscle spasms in arms and legs, you may have them in your abdomen as well.
 Muscle strain or overuse can cause these involuntary contractions.

-Phantom kicks are sensations similar to feeling baby movement in lower abdomen and can be felt or seen across the abdomen.
+Phantom kicks are sensations similar to baby movements in lower abdomen and can be felt or seen across the abdomen.
 They occur after giving birth or experiencing pregnancy loss and mimic the flutters felt during pregnancy.

 From the stomach, digested food particles travel through a long line of intestines and organs before leaving the human body as stool.
 Sometimes, this digestive path can get blocked.
 The blockage could be partial or complete.
 A woman may have several symptoms when the blockage happens, including muscle cramps that feel like baby movement.